ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-rest-api-mediatypes.md

    This has some security implications too
    (eg. wrt on identifying parsers or treat downloads)

-Q: Do we support OpenAPI 2.0 / Swagger?
-:  No, this document is about OpenAPI 3.0 and above.

 # Change Log
 {: numbered="false" removeinrfc="true"}